Ranger-Jim/LinkedListProject/README.md

 This was a project done to showcase the use of java and various data structures.
 It simulates video rental store functions including customers and videos.
-It also uses singly and doubly linked lists and can output the speed at which these lists are populated.
+It also uses singly and doubly linked lists and binary search trees, and can output the speed at which these lists are populated.